 Welcome to West Pierce Fire & Rescue

 West Pierce Fire & Rescue (WPFR) was created March 1, 2011 with the merger of the Lakewood and University Place Fire Departments.
 The District provides service to the cities of Lakewood and University Place and contracted emergency services to the Town of Steilacoom.
 Known as Pierce County Fire District No. 3, it was established in 1944.
 The District now operates using the name of West Pierce Fire & Rescue.
 The District operates under Revised Code of Washington (RCW) title 52 and is a municipal corporation as defined by law in the State of Washington pursuant to RCW 41.24.010, operating as a junior taxing district.

 The District is 31 square miles and serves a population of more than 100,000.
 WPFR is governed by a Board of five elected officials, Fire Commissioners, who serve six-year terms.
 The Board appoints a Fire Chief to oversee day-to-day operations.

-WPFR provides numerous services to the community including Fire, Emergency Medical Services (EMS) and transport, technical rescue, hazardous materials response, special operations, fire prevention, inspections & code enforcement, as well as fire and life safety education.
-There are currently six fire stations, which operate 24 hours a day / 7 days a week, located strategically throughout its borders.
+WPFR provides numerous services to the community including fire response, Emergency Medical Services (EMS) and transport, technical rescue, hazardous materials response, special operations, fire prevention, inspections, code enforcement, and fire and life safety education.
+There are currently six fire stations, which operate 24 hours a day, seven days a week, located strategically throughout its borders.

 At merge, WPFR was designated a Class 3 fire department through the Washington Survey and Rating Bureau.
 In July of 2014, WPFR underwent a re-rate by the agency and the District maintained its Class 3 rating.
 The Town of Steilacoom was also awarded a Class 3, attributable to the service they receive from WPFR.